Byggvir/ff-rhb/README.md

 This site configuration is based on the Rhein-Sieg-Kreis site configuration for Gluon.

+##gluon
-The master branch ist the stable brunch for generating the gluon firmware.
+The gluon master branch is used for this experimental firmware until gluon v2016.1 will be released.

+##gluon branches

+###stable
-The stable firmware boots into setup mode after installation.
+The stable branch boots into setup mode after installation.

+###managed
+The managed branch boots into operation mode after replaceing the firmware

+## mesh

+This site configuration uses only 802.11s for meshing by default.
+The ibss network is defined but disabled.

 Contact: Thomas Arend
 E-mail: thomas - at - arend-rhb.de